 In bilateral renal dysplasia, both kidneys do not develop properly while a baby is growing in the womb.
-They are smaller than usual and may have cysts, which are like sacs filled with liquid. (“Bilateral” means two sides.)
+They are smaller than usual and may have cysts, which are like bubbles or sacs filled with liquid. (“Bilateral” means two sides.)

 Before birth